-SOCIL 6-Sociology of Sex and Gender (3 units) CSU/UC
+SOCIL 6-Sociology of Sex and Gender (3 units) CSU

 Sociological analysis of the construction, reproduction, and consequence of sex categories and gender roles.
 Emphasis on how gender designation of "male" and "female" impacts an individual's life, including violence and abuse, sexual harassment, hate crimes, wage differentials and unequal opportunities.
-Not open for credit to student with credit in Women 6.
 (L)